erincatto/box2c/docs/base.md

 The math library is kept simple to make Box2D easy to port and maintain.

-## Multi-threading
+## Multithreading {#multi}
-Box2D has been highly optimized for multi-threading.
-Multi-threading is not required and by default Box2D will run single-threaded.
+Box2D has been highly optimized for multithreading.
+Multithreading is not required and by default Box2D will run single-threaded.
 If performance is important for your application, you should consider using the multi-threading interface.

 Box2D multi-threading has been designed to work with your application's task system.
 Box2D does not create threads.
 The Samples application shows how to do this using the open source tasks system [enkiTS](https://github.com/dougbinks/enkiTS).